-They say patience is a virtue and for good reason.
-Being able to deal with delays or situations that annoy you without getting angry or frustrated is not only good for relationships with other people, it’s better for your health, both mental and physical.
+They say patience is a virtue and for a good reason.
+Being able to deal with delays or situations that annoy you without getting angry or frustrated is not only good for relationships with other people, but it’s also better for your health, both mental and physical.
 In “You!
 Too!
 Can Become More Patient,” Angela Haupt writes, “When we lose it, our bodies release stress hormones, increasing heart rate and blood pressure.”
-Over time those factors can lead to a number of physical ailments, including tension headaches and lower back pain and even feeling more tired.
+Over time those factors can lead to several physical ailments, including tension headaches and lower back pain, and even feeling more tired.

 Identify what’s bothering you